Talent Management

 What exactly does the preparation look like?

-An example: As a manager, I read 3-4 leadership models online.
+An example: As a manager, I read through 3-4 leadership models online.
 I use an online test to find out what my strengths, preferences and learning areas are as a manager.
 All of this can be accomplished in a relatively short time.
 I don’t use or waste two days plus travel just to get the basic information.
 At the event itself, there is no more information transfer or analysis of the current situation; instead, the learning group works in an application-oriented manner and gets down to implementation.

 What impact does this have on the coaching profession?